Andrew-S-Rosen/periodic_trends/README.md

 Examples
 -----

 I show below some examples of the script in action using the `ionization_energies.csv` file included in this repository.
-Note that since the CSV file contains data for some of the lanthanides and actinides, the value of `--extended` defaults to 1 (instead of the usual 0) unless manually set otherwise.

 ---

 `python ptable_trends.py ionization_energies.csv`